markyharris/metar/README.md

   ctrl-x
   y
   sudo reboot now</pre></code><br>
-<i>Note: There may be times when you don't want webapp.py to startup automatically, so simply open up rc.local again and comment out the line that was added then resave and reboot.</i><br>
+<i>Note: There may be times when you don't want 'webapp.py' to startup automatically, so simply open up rc.local again and comment out the line that was added then resave and reboot.</i><br>
 <br>
 <b>SETUP POWEROFF.SERVICE FOR SHUTDOWN:</b><br>
 This is optional as well, but its nice to blank the epaper display when the unit is shutdown.
 A power outage won't blank the screen, but once the power comes back on it will reset the display if you setup rc.local above.<br>
 <br>
-Power Off Service installation:<br>
 Copy 'poweroff.service' into /lib/systemd/system; <br>
 <pre><code>
   cd ~